Sainglend/tda-api-client/README.md

 Full version review in the Version History section at the bottom.

 ## Known Issues
 When testing the Saved Orders API, a 400 response code was received as well as a message that said: "Saved Orders are not supported for this account."
 Using the feature Ask Ted on the main website, Ted said: "If you have upgraded trading features, you're unable to save orders on the website.
 However, there are equivalent tools on thinkorswim Desktop, thinkorswim Web, and thinkorswim Mobile."
-It isn't clear if this is related to the Saved Orders API.
-Saved orders worked fine when tested on the other platforms.

-UPDATE in v1.0.2: I now understand the above to be because I have Advanced Features turned on in my account.
+In other words, if you have have Advanced Features turned on in your account, you can't use Saved Orders.
 This will also preclude you from placing complex orders, like 1 TRG OCO.
 This boggles my mind.
 So again, you have to turn OFF Advanced Features in your account in order to unlock some API capabilities.
 I haven't yet completely mapped that.

 Watchlists are a little wonky.
 When creating a watchlist, it can be retrieved with the API, but it doesn't appear in Thinkorswim unless it is restarted.